 The Defence Production Policy lays due emphasis on the indigenous production of defence equipment with a greater role of the private sector, SMEs, and R&D institutions.

-- But the objective of the Defence Production Policy will not be achievable without having a well-thought-out export strategy so that the industry is assured of access to export markets in addition to the domestic markets for investing in the sector.
+- However, the objective of the Defence Production Policy will not be achievable without having a well-thought-out export strategy so that the industry is assured of access to export markets in addition to the domestic markets for investing in the sector.

 Defence Procurement Procedure (DPP) 2016